stackstate-lab/static-topology-dsl-integration/README.md

 ## Overview

-StackState Static Topology DSL allows you to easily define components, relations and health in `.topo` files using a ___Topology Language___.
+StackState Static Topology DSL allows you to easily define components, relations, events and health in `.topo` files using a ___Topology Language___.